vsitzmann/siren/README.md

 ## Get started
-If you only want to experiment with Siren, we have written a colab that doesn't require installing anything, and goes through a few other interesting properties of Siren as well!
+If you only want to experiment with Siren, we have written a [Colab](https://colab.research.google.com/github/vsitzmann/siren/blob/master/explore_siren.ipynb) that doesn't require installing anything, and goes through a few other interesting properties of Siren as well!

 If you want to reproduce all the results (including the baselines) shown in the paper, the videos, point clouds, and